tinisikumeh/my-projects/README.md

 gba.ninja has a list of the controls press select to play/ pause the game press start to toggle the game instructions (you do this in the game intro)
+---------How To Play-------------

+Up: Moves the designer up.
+Down: Moves the designer down.
+Left: Moves the store owner left.
+Right: Moves the store owner right.
+A: Pick up clothing when in front of table/take order when in front of a customer.
+B: Gives clothing to customer when in front of customer
+Select: navigate through game state.

 Music Player
 ----------------------------------------------------